Saturday, September 14, 2024

 ● Rising from the chair, recliner or bench in both attitude and definiteness ●

-● Immediate stance and gestures in upright position in relation to the provider ●
+● Immediate stance/gestures in upright position in relation to the provider ●

-● Observation of immediate proxemic, haptic and vocalics in exit conversations ●
+● Observation of immediate proxemic, haptic and vocalics in exit speech ●

-● Gait and cadence... in leaving the treatment area/room (casual or speedy) ●
+● Gait and cadence in leaving the treatment room (casual or speedy) ●

 For more information... contact Dr. Chiacchi at... drchiacchi@gmail.com